 Join Mat as he takes you on a journey through your mind and why it causes so much drama these days.
 This is a deep dive into the power of mindfulness.
 Regain your control by taking yourself out of your mind and back into your body where it belongs.

-Mindfulness Deep Dive – All you need to know about mindfulness
+- Mindfulness Deep Dive – Everything you need to know about mindfulness

 Mindfulness Deep Dive – Everything you need to know about mindfulness